IvanBongiorni/GAN-RNN_Timeseries-imputation/README.md

 ## Files
-- `how_it_works.md`: contains explanation of Deep Learning models in greater detail.
 - `config.yaml`: configuration parameters for data preprocessing, training and testing.

+Pipelines:
 - `main_processing.py`: starts data preprocessing pipeline.
 Its outcomes are ready-to-train datasets saved in .npy (`numpy`) format in `/data_processed/` folder.
-- `tools.py`: contains more technical functions that are iterated during preprocessing pipeline.
 - `main_train.py`: starts training pipeline.
 Trained model is saved in `/saved_models/` folder, with the '`model_name`' provided in `config.yaml`.

+Scripts:
+- `tools.py`: contains more technical functions that are iterated during preprocessing pipeline.
 - `model.py`: implementation of models' architectures.
 - `train.py`: contains functions for all training configurations.
 - `deterioration.py`: the script contains the function that calls an artificial deterioration of training data, in order to check imputation performance.
 - `impute.py`: final script, to be called in order to produce imputed data (for raw time series that contain NaN's) and export them for future projects.

-### Notebooks
+Notebooks and explanations:
+- `how_it_works.md`: contains explanation of Deep Learning models in greater detail.
 - GAN_vs_others.ipynb  # to be renamed: `performance_comparison.ipynb`
 - `data_scaling_exploration.ipynb`: contains visualizations of the scaling function I employed in data preprocessing phase.
 - `nan_exploration.ipynb`: contains a study of the distribution of NaN's in the raw dataset, that lead to the development of the deterioration function.